rapidwebltd/upfront-child-theme-documentation/file-structure.md

 * `accordian_presets` - Defines styling of the Upfront accordian element for this theme (JSON formatted)
 * `icon_fonts` - Defines icon/symbolic font(s) used in this theme, similar to FontAwesome (JSON formatted)
 * `tab_presets` - Define styling of tabs related elements in this theme (JSON formatted)

+## style.css
+A stylesheet that contains the information about the theme in the comments, such as theme name, author, urls, etc.

 ## functions.php